c/o Charlton Police Dept.

 Animal Control Directory

-Charlton ACOs have received certification through the Animal Control Officers' Association of Massachusetts (ACOAM) Certification Course.
+Charlton ACOs are certified through the Animal Control Officers' Association of Massachusetts (ACOAM) Certification Course.

 Animal Control Officer